 Makeup remover wipes are biodegradable and tossed after one use.
 They come in packs, either as individually wrapped towelettes or stacked in a resealable sachet.
 They are premoistened and do not require wetting to work, so these are perfect for on-the-fly cleansing needs.

 Wipes have more skincare features than cloths.
 Many come with added ingredients targeted to hydrate, soothe, exfoliate, or cleanse the skin.
-They are safe enough to use on the sensitive eye area, and more high-end options even condition eyelashes and eyebrows.
+They are safe enough to use on the sensitive area around the eye, and more high-end options even condition eyelashes and eyebrows.
 Other selections take care not to use harsh and/or harmful chemicals that can irritate sensitive skin.

 Wipes and towelettes have their benefits, too: